The cost of shipping to Italy is 6€, free above 39€.

 The candying process is by no means simple or quick, but it was necessary because it allowed the fruit to remain intact for long periods.
 The fruit is immersed in a sugar syrup, where it remains for days, sometimes weeks, until the water in the fruit is completely replaced by the sugar.
 This process requires patience and great attention to detail, as each fruit must be treated with care to prevent it from breaking or losing its original shape.

-This method of preservation was particularly useful for sailors on long voyages, as the candied fruit was the only way to maintain a balanced diet even in the absence of fresh food.
-The candied fruitIn fact, it keeps its nutrients intact and can be stored for months without losing its flavour.
+This method of preservation was particularly useful for sailors on long voyages, as candied fruit was the only way to maintain a balanced diet even in the absence of fresh food.
+Candied fruit retains its nutrients intact and can be stored for months without losing its flavour.

 Candied Fruit in Sicilian Pastries

 Today, although it has a 'secondary role', it is still one of the ingredients that most characterise Sicily and its sweets.
-Cannoli, almond pastries and the famous Sicilian cassata are just some of the desserts that are always enriched with candied orange, cherry and mandarin peels and slices.
+Cannoli, almond pastries and the famous Sicilian cassata are just some of the sweets that are always enriched with candied orange, cherry and mandarin peels and slices.
 These fruits add a touch of colour and sweetness, turning each dessert into a work of art.

 The Sicilian Cassata: A Masterpiece of Confectionery